Welcome to the Website of the Irish Philatelic Circle

 DVD A DVD of past issues of Irish Philately from 1960 to 2013 is available.
 Price for members is Euro22 (£20 or USD33): for non-members the price is Euro30 (£27 or USD45) to include post and packing.
 Please contact the webmaster for more details.

 MEMBERS: If you have not already contacted me for your password, please do so by clicking on my contact details above.
 We now receive the Journal of the GBPS on a regular basis.
 Please go to the Members’ pages to find out what is in the current edition.
 I will be happy to let you have copies of articles that are of interest to you.

-The March 2016 issue of Irish Philately is now with Members.
+The June 2016 issue of Irish Philately should be with Members towards the end of the month.
 The contents include:-

 - President: Desmond Quail, Banbridge, Co Down